Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Notations and Preliminaries

-\item{\emph{Modification of $AGG_\mathcal{R}$}: In P-GNN, $\boldsymbol{M}_{v}[j]$ , associated with anchor-set $j$, is averaged across the anchor-sets to generate $\mathbf{h}_{v}$.
-On the other hand, in fast version of P-GNN, instead of applying message computation function $\mathcal{F}$ (Fig. \ref{fig:fig1111}) to all pairs of $(v,u_j)$, message is only computed between a given node $v$ and its nearest nodes $(u_j)$ from informative anchor-set ${R}_j$, such that $d(v,u_j) \leq 2$.
-We choose to differentiate nodes based on their conditional centrality in stationary status $(CC_{v}(\omega)|_{\omega\rightarrow\infty})$, as higher conditional eigenvector centrality indicates higher influence of $v$ and its surrounding nodes compared to the ones with lower eigenvector centrality.
-Additionally, corresponding informative anchor-sets contain at least 1-hop neighbour(s) of node $v$, which in case of fast P-GNN only the message of those nearly located nodes is computed with respect to node $v$.
-Of those neighbouring nodes, the ones with higher $CC_{v}(\omega)$ deserve to have higher $r_j$ for aggregation.
-As such, we substitute $AGG_{R}$ in Fig. \ref{fig:fig1111} by weighted mean of $\boldsymbol{M}_{v}[j]$, where the weights are proportionate to stationary $(CC_{v}(\omega)$ as shown below:
+\item{\emph{Modification of $AGG_R$}: In P-GNN, $\boldsymbol{M}_{v}[j]$ associated with anchor-set $j$, is averaged across the anchor-sets to generate $\mathbf{h}_{v}$.
+We choose to differentiate nodes based on their conditional centrality in stationary status $(CC_{v}(\omega)|_{\omega\rightarrow\infty})$, as higher conditional eigenvector centrality indicates higher influence of a given node $v$ and its surrounding nodes compared to the ones with lower eigenvector centrality.
+Additionally, corresponding informative anchor-sets contain at least 2-hop neighbour(s) of node $v$, wherein the ones with higher $CC_{v}(\omega)$ deserve to have higher weights for aggregation.
+As such, we substitute $AGG_{R}$ by weighted mean of $\boldsymbol{M}_{v}[j]$, where the weights are proportionate to stationary $CC_{v}(\omega)$ as following: